+'''

-int p = new int[5]; int q = new int[10]; p = q;
+int p = new int[5];

+int q = new int[10];

+p = q;

+'''

-In some languages, such as C^{++} , this would be considered bad form because the original space allocated to p is lost as a result of the third assignment.
+While in Java this would be no problem (due to automatic garbage collection), in languages such as C++, this would be considered bad form because the original space allocated to p is lost as a result of the third assignment.
 This space cannot be used again by the program.
 Such lost memory is referred to as garbage, also known as a memory leak.
 When no program variable points to a block of space, no future access to that space is possible.
 Of course, if another variable had first been assigned to point to p's space, then reassigning p would not create garbage.